 If you wanted to get the most powerful 13-inch option, you’d go for the $1,999 version.
 This comes with a 2.4GHz quad-core 8th-generation Intel i5 processor with Turbo Boost up to 4.1GHz, 8GB of memory, a 512GB SSD and Intel Iris Plus Graphics 655.
 You can upgrade this to have a 2.8GHz quad-core 8th-generation Intel i7 processor, 16GB of memory and up to 2TB of SSD storage.
-Even completely maxed out, you’re still a solid $400 below the entry-level price of the 15-inch MacBook Pro.

 While that shows the 13-inch MacBook Pro has a fair amount of wiggle room when it comes to customization, there are some limitations.
 For example, there’s no way to upgrade the on-board graphics card or go beyond 16GB of memory.
 That’s because, really, the 13-inch model is aimed more at consumers than professionals — the type of person who may encode the odd video here and there, but doesn’t go much beyond that.
 If your workload demands more power, you need to start looking at a 15-inch configuration.

-The first of these options comes with a 2.6GHz six-core 9th-generation Intel i7 processor with Turbo Boost up to 4.5GHz, 16GB of memory, a 256GB SSD and a Radeon Pro 555X.
+The first of these options comes with the aforementioned 2.6GHz six-core 9th-generation Intel i7 processor with Turbo Boost up to 4.5GHz, 16GB of memory, a 256GB SSD and a Radeon Pro 555X.
 This can be customized to have a 2.4GHz eight-core 9th-generation Intel i9 processor with Turbo Boost up to 5.0GHz, 32GB of memory, a Radeon Pro 560X graphics chip and up to 4TB of SSD storage.
 That maxed-out configuration will set you back a whopping $4,799.

 If you were to start with the top-of-the-line 15-inch MacBook Pro, you’d have a 2.3GHz eight-core 9th-generation Intel i9 processor with Turbo Boost up to 4.8GHz, 16GB of memory, a 512GB SSD and Radeon Pro 560X graphics by default.

 If you want to max it out, you can give it a 2.4GHz eight-core 9th-generation Intel i9 chip with Turbo Boost up to 5.0GHz, 32GB of memory, a Radeon Pro Vega 20 graphics chip and up to 4TB of SSD storage.
 This’ll cost you a pretty penny, though, setting you back $5,149 for this configuration.
-That’s as expensive as laptops get.
+That’s about as expensive as laptops get.

 What all this tells us is that if you want the ultimate power and customization, the 15-inch model is your best bet.
 It’s the only one that lets you add a discrete graphics card and more than 16GB of memory.
 It’s also the only one that gives you 9th-generation Intel chips (including the beefy Core i9).
 That’s because the larger MacBook Pro is really designed for creative professionals who need the extra core count and more powerful graphics options that it comes with.
-The 13-inch model can go plenty powerful for more common work, but just isn’t designed for the sort of multithreaded workloads that the 15-inch version can gobble up.
+The 13-inch model can go plenty powerful for more common work, but just isn’t designed for the sort of multi-threaded workloads that the 15-inch version can gobble up.